argyle77/borders/README.md

 **Don't forget to enable the mod for your world!**

 This mod is best used in new worlds, or worlds who's borders haven't been reached yet.
-World Borders mod is in alpha and has not yet been extensively tested, especially for its interactions with other mods, so use caution.
+World Borders mod is in beta and has not yet been extensively tested, especially for its interactions with other mods, so use caution.
+Mods with mapgen elements are most likely to clash with this mod in some way.
 It may be best to give it a try on a test world first.
 Please report any difficulties, bugs, or suggestions you may have.

-I would not generally recommend using this mod in conjunction with [bedrock] or [bedrock2] because it is meant to provide / replace the functionality of these mods.
-However, if you do use them together, you can disable the mantlestone and deepstone portions of this mod in the settings.
-I have not yet personally tested the interactions between these mods.
+I would not generally recommend using this mod in conjunction with [bedrock] or [bedrock2] in a new world, because it is meant to provide / replace the functionality of these mods.
+However, if you do use them together (for instance, if in an old world), you can disable the mantlestone and deepstone portions of this mod in the settings, while still retaining the world border/barrier portion.
+I have not yet personally tested the interactions between this and those mods.

 For further help installing minetest mods, see: https://dev.minetest.net/Installing_Mods